adamhamlin/CardsAgainstFriendship/README.md

 # Cards Against Friendship
 No frills, containerized Cards Against Humanity clone with custom card additions.
 Play with your friends on a private server hosted from your computer!

+This relies on https://github.com/emcniece/DockerYourXyzzy, which is the dockerized version of PretendYourXyzzy.

 ## Prerequisites
 You will need the following programs in order to run:
 - [docker](https://docs.docker.com/get-docker)